Ovarian Cancer Signs & Ultrasound Screening In Dublin

 What Happens if I’m Diagnosed with Ovarian Cancer?

-If test results show that you have ovarian cancer, you will be referred to a gynecologic oncologist, a doctor who specializes in the treatment of gynecological cancers.
+If test results show that you have signs of ovarian cancer, you will be referred by your GP to a gynecologic oncologist, a doctor who specializes in the treatment of gynecological cancers.
 Your treatment plan may include surgery, chemotherapy, radiation, or a combination of all.

 For more information or to schedule an appointment for an ovarian scan contact us at admin@ultrasound.ie or 01 210 0232.